davidoram/beaker/docs/transcript.md

 Calling `micro.AddService(...)` registers the service.
 Next we add a `Group` called "stock" which simply groups a bunch of endpoints having the Subject prefix 'stock'.
 To that Group we add the `stock.AddEndpoint(...)` handler.
 The first argument is the suffix to add to the group's subject so "add" becomes "stock.add" Subject.
 The next argument is the Handler function that will process requests.
 The actual handler is implemeted in the `stockAddHandler` func, but I wrap it in a `traceHandler`.
 Lets look at the `traceHandler` first - its further down in the same file.

 The traceHandler function wraps a microservice request handler, starting a new OpenTelemetry trace span for each request, logging the API request with context, and then invoking the original handler with the traced context.
 This enables distributed tracing and contextual logging for each API endpoint call.
-We will touch on telemetry in the next video, so for now lets focus on the fact that it simply logs each incoming request, then calls the handler.
+We discussed telemetry in the previous video, so for now lets focus on the fact that it simply logs each incoming request, then calls the handler.

 Open the [internal/api/add_stock.go](internal/api/add_stock.go) file to see the `stockAddHandler` function.
 It has the App struct as its method reciever, so it can access the database, JSON Schema compiler etc.

-At the  top of the file we define `stockAddScope` and wqe need a small sidebar to discuss this.
+At the  top of the file we define `stockAddScope` and we need a small sidebar to discuss this.

 ```go
 type stockAddScope struct {